A Few of My Favorite Things

 As a Washington, D.C. native, I was immediately drawn to the "Freedom" section on the front wall of Exhibition Hall where all of the documents and artifacts from the just-opened "Conflict and Compromise" exhibit are presented.
 In this section, there are four documents that relate to the D.C.
 Emancipation Act.
 When I worked for D.C.
 Mayor Anthony A. Williams in 2005, he signed legislation that made Emancipation Day an official public holiday in the District.
 I learned a bit about its history at that time, and more since I began working at the Capitol Visitor Center five years ago.
 I learned that the D.C.
 Emancipation Act figures prominently in the story about the building of the Capitol.

 On April 16, 1862, President Abraham Lincoln signed a bill ending slavery in the District of Columbia.
-Passage of this law came 8 1/2 months before President Lincoln issued his Emancipation Proclamation.
+Passage of this law came eight and a half months before President Lincoln issued his Emancipation Proclamation.
 The legislation provided for immediate emancipation, compensation to former owners who were loyal to the Union of up to $300 for each freed slave, voluntary colonization of former slaves to locations outside the United States, and payments of up to $100 for each person choosing emigration.

-Over the next 9 months, a 3-person Board of Commissioners who were appointed to administer the act approved 930 petitions from former owners for the freedom of 2,989 former slaves.
+Over the next nine months, a three-person Board of Commissioners who were appointed to administer the act approved 930 petitions from former owners for the freedom of 2,989 former slaves.

 Although its combination of emancipation, compensation to owners, and colonization did not serve as a model for the future, the District of Columbia Emancipation Act was an early signal that the end of slavery was near for our country.
 In the District itself, African Americans greeted emancipation with great jubilation.